microsoft/playwright-vscode/README.md

 ### Run tests with a single click

-You can use Tests sidebar to run a test or a group of tests with a single cick.
+You can use Tests sidebar to run a test or a group of tests with a single click.

 ![run_tests](https://user-images.githubusercontent.com/883973/152095110-46667a83-1f56-4964-8e99-094b880b70a0.gif)